sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

     {
     }

 to keep track of the tests that you have to write.

+.. admonition:: Note

+    Do yourself a favour and never use pointless names such as ``testSomething`` for your test methods.

-The problem with empty test methods is that they are interpreted as a success by the PHPUnit framework.
-This misinterpretation leads to the test reports being useless -- you cannot see whether a test is actually successful or just not yet implemented.
-Calling ``$this->fail()`` in the unimplemented test method does not help either, since then the test will be interpreted as a failure.
+The problem with empty test methods is that they cannot fail and may be misinterpreted as a success.
+This misinterpretation leads to the test reports being useless -- you cannot see whether a test is actually successful or just not implemented yet.

+Calling ``$this->assertTrue(false)``, for instance, in the unfinished test method does not help either, since then the test will be interpreted as a failure.
 This would be just as wrong as interpreting an unimplemented test as a success.

-If we think of a successful test as a green light and a test failure as a red light, we need an additional yellow light to mark a test as being incomplete or not yet implemented.
+If we think of a successful test as a green light and a test failure as a red light, then we need an additional yellow light to mark a test as being incomplete or not yet implemented.
-``PHPUnit\Framework\IncompleteTest`` is a marker interface for marking an exception that is raised by a test method as the result of the test being incomplete or currently not implemented.
-``PHPUnit\Framework\IncompleteTestError`` is the
-standard implementation of this interface.

 :numref:`writing-tests-for-phpunit.incomplete-tests.examples.SampleTest.php`
 shows a test case class, ``SampleTest``, that contains one test method, ``testSomething()``.
-By calling the convenience method ``markTestIncomplete()`` (which automatically raises an ``PHPUnit\Framework\IncompleteTestError`` exception) in the test method, we mark the test as being incomplete.
+By calling the method ``markTestIncomplete()`` in the test method, we mark the test as being incomplete:

 .. code-block:: php
     :caption: Marking a test as incomplete